ftrader/bitcoinfork-collaborative-spec/design.md

 1. network separation actions (NSEP)
 2. difficulty reset and initialization of recovery algorithm (DIAD)
 3. activation of modified SIGHASH values (CSIG)
+4. set to accept blocks up to 2MB and generate up to 2MB blocks
-4. set isMVFHardForkActive to true
+5. set isMVFHardForkActive to true

 ####5.1.7 Fork deactivation procedure (MVHF-BU-DES-TRIG-7)